TonghanWang/tonghanwang.github.io/src/data/projects/project-1.md

         <p> </p>
         <p>We developed role-based learning, where agents learn their roles to decompose a complex task.</p>
         <p> </p>
         <p>In the figure below, we show changes in roles of different agents in an episode.
-The role will decide the behavior of an agent.</p>
+The role will decide the agent's behavior.</p>
     "
     button:
         label: Example Paper